BronzeOwl4/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script in the file 6-firstdirectory creates a script that creates a directory named my_first_directory in the /tmp/ directory
-The script in the file 7-movethatfile moves file betty from tmp to my first directory in tmp The script in the file 8-firstdelete deletes betty in my_first_directory in the /tmp/ directory
+The script in the file 7-movethatfile moves file betty from tmp to my first directory in tmp The script in the file 8-firstdelete deletes betty in my_first_directory in the /tmp/ directory The script in the file 9-firstdirdeletion deletes my_first_directory in the /tmp/ directory